scalawithcats/scala-with-cats/src/pages/monoids/pygmy-hadoop.md

 ~~~

 <div class="solution">
-My solution can be found in the accompanying code repository in `monoid/src/main/scala/parallel`.
-The important bits are repeated below.
+The complete model solution can be found in the accompanying code repository in `monoid/src/main/scala/parallel`.
+The important parts are repeated below.

-I found very little difference between parallel and sequential code in terms of performance.
-This could be an artifact of the benchmarks I used, my hardware, or the overhead of constructing and running parallel code.
+We found very little difference between parallel and sequential code in terms of performance.
+This could be an artifact of the benchmarks we used, our hardware, or the overhead of constructing and running parallel code:

 ~~~ scala
 object FoldMap {